lsyaseen/KTAB/README.md

 ## User Interfaces ##

+A graphical front-end is under development.
+The current GUI version of the SMP, smpq, has been developed in [Qt](https://www.qt.io/).
+Qt is dual-licensed under both commercial and open-source terms; details can be found [here](https://www.qt.io/qt-licensing-terms/).
+The Qt licensing page states that dynamically linking an application to the open-source Qt libraries does not make the application open-source.

-A graphical front end is under development.
-The initial version, `smpg`,  is based in part on the work of the FLTK project (http://www.fltk.org) [FLTK](http://www.fltk.org).
+Previous work toward a graphical front-end was based on the FLTK project (http://www.fltk.org) [FLTK](http://www.fltk.org).
 FLTK is a cross-platform, C++ tookit provided under the terms of the GNU Library Public License, Version 2 with exceptions that allow for static linking; details can be found [here](http://www.fltk.org/COPYING.php).
 The source code and build instructions for the most recent stable version can be obtained  [here](http://www.fltk.org/software.php).
 FLTK also uses CMake for configuration, then your favorite IDE to build.

 Because the libraries that analyze negotiation are completely separate from the applications that use them, developers are perfectly free to write command line applications or use other GUI toolkits.
-Along these lines, the GUI work is expected to diversify into  other toolkits, such as [Qt](https://www.qt.io/), [WxWidgets](https://www.wxwidgets.org/), or even a web interface such as [Wt](http://www.webtoolkit.eu/wt).
-Qt is dual-licensed under both commercial and open-source terms; details can be found [here](https://www.qt.io/qt-licensing-terms/).
-The Qt licensing page states that dynamically linking an application to the open-source Qt libraries does not make the application open-source.
+Along these lines, the GUI work is expected to diversify into other toolkits, such as [WxWidgets](https://www.wxwidgets.org/), or even a web interface such as [Wt](http://www.webtoolkit.eu/wt).

 For authoritative ruling on licensing issues, consult appropriate counsel.